GentlyGuitar/NUMA-test-suite/README.md

 `cd make/; make all`

-To make a single test case, do `make show`, where show is the test case that prints out NUMA config info in the system.
+To make a single test case, do `make move-pages`, where `move-pages` is the test case that prints out NUMA config info in the system.
+Cat makefile to see all the targets.

-Then `cd ../build/; ./show`.
+To run the test, do `cd ../build/; ./move-pages --help`.

 ## Monitor & Verify

+You may use `pcm-memory.x` from [Intel PCM](https://github.com/opcm/pcm) to verify if you are really using a NUMA node.
+Caveat: create enough memory bandwidth to make monitoring obvious.